mehdi-shokohi/json-to-go/README.md

 JSON-to-Go is brought to you by Matt Holt ([mholt6](https://twitter.com/mholt6)).

 The Go Gopher is originally by Renee French.
 This artwork is an adaptation.

+### Bson
+in this fork , bson tag also appended to tag definition for Mongo Db .